 Most of the time, STDs have no symptoms.
 Tests are the only way to know for sure if you have an STD.
 So, if you've had any type of sexual contact that could transmit sexually transmitted diseases, such as vaginal, anal or oral sex, talk to a doctor or nurse about getting tested.
 There are often few or no symptoms and you may not know that you have an STI.
-For those living with an STD, there are many resources available, including Positive Singles, which offers support and information for individuals living with an STI.
+For those living with an STD, there are many resources available, including Positive Singles, a website that provides support and information for positive singles living with an STI.

 If there's any chance that you have an STI, go to a sexual health clinic or family doctor for a confidential and free checkup.
 To obtain this medical history, the doctor or nurse (NP) will ask about the number of partners the person has had.
 After that, the doctor or NP will examine the person's genitals.
 For girls who have symptoms of sexually transmitted diseases, this may include a pelvic exam.